Iamronan/foundation-gulp/README.md

 While you're working on your project, run:

 >> run gulp to build public directory  & gulp watch to complile changes

+Remember to add an index.html (http://foundation.zurb.com/) file to your public directory and make sure to use app.min.js & app.min.css in your prodcution ready files

 And you're set!